Abbott and Costello: Spin-offs

 The 1960s cartoon series was not the first time Abbott and Costello were animated.
 During the height of their popularity in the 1940s, Warner Bros.'s Looney Tunes/Merrie Melodies animation unit produced 3 cartoons featuring the pair as cats or mice named "Babbit and Catstello".
 One of the cartoons, Bob Clampett's A Tale of Two Kitties (1942), introduced Tweety.
-The other cartoons are A Tale of Two Mice and Mouse-Merized Cat.
+The other cartoons are Tale of Two Mice (1945) and The Mouse-Merized Cat (1946).
 In all three cartoons, Tedd Pierce (normally a storyman/writer for the cartoons) and Mel Blanc, respectively, provide voice impressions of the comedy duo.

 The revival of their former television series in syndicated reruns in the late 1960s and early 1970s helped spark renewed interest in the duo, as did the televising of many of their old film hits.
 In 1994, comedian Jerry Seinfeld—who says Abbott and Costello were strong influences on his work—hosted a television special Abbott and Costello Meet Jerry Seinfeld (the title refers to the duo's popular film series in which they met some of Universal's famed horror picture characters), on NBC; the special was said to have been seen in 20 million homes.

 In popular culture

-Abbott and Costello were frequently referred to in 1940s Looney Tunes cartoons, such as A Tale of Two Kitties (1942), A Tale of Two Mice (1945), Hollywood Canine Canteen, Hollywood Daffy and The Mouse-Merized Cat (all three from 1946).
+Abbott and Costello were frequently parodied in Looney Tunes & Merrie Melodies cartoons as Babbit and Catstello, they appeared in cartoon such as: A Tale of Two Kitties (1942), Tale of Two Mice (1945), Hollywood Canine Canteen and The Mouse-Merized Cat (both from 1946)..
+They were also directly refrenced in Hollywood Daffy (1946).
 A catchphrase from Abbott and Costello's radios show, "I'm only three and a half years old" was often quoted in these cartoons too.
 Even Bugs Bunny's famous catchphrase, "Ain't I a stinker?" was borrowed from Lou Costello.

 Although they are not inductees of the Hall itself, Abbott and Costello are among the few non-baseball personnel to be memorialized in the Baseball Hall of Fame.
 A plaque and a gold record of the "Who's on First?" sketch have been on permanent display there since 1956, and the routine runs on an endless video loop in the exhibit area.

 Their "Who's on First?" routine has been referred to numerous times.
 In the 1988 movie Rain Man, Dustin Hoffman's autistic character Raymond Babbitt recites an affectless "Who's on First?" as a defence mechanism.
 In 1982, Tonight Show host Johnny Carson performed a topical sketch as then-President Ronald Reagan in which "Who's on First?"-style confusion arose from the names of Interior Secretary James Watt, Palestinian leader Yassir Arafat and Chinese leader Hu Yaobang.